marchion/marchionniLab/index.md

 ---
 ---

+# Marchionni Lab

 <!--- This is the content of the main page of the site --->

-# Marchionni Lab Website

-I am an Associate Professor of Pathology and Precision Medicine at the Weill Cornell Medical College in New York, USA.
-I am a doctor and a computational biologist working on cancer.
-I apply quantitative approaches to interpret high-dimensional genomic data, understand cancer cell biology, and develop useful clinical tools to improve cancer patients' outcomes.
+The Marchionni Lab uses quantitative methods to anlyze and interpret high-dimensional data, understand cancer cell biology, and develop useful clinical tools to improve cancer patients' outcomes.
-My lab aims to improve human health, disease outcomes, and treatments through the development and application of innovative methods to analyze molecular and imaging data.
+My lab aims to improve human health, disease outcomes, and treatments through the development and
-I am also the Vice-Chair for Computational and System Pathology.
-Follow my lab on Twitter

 ***Considerate la vostra semenza: fatti non foste a viver come bruti ma per seguir virtute e canoscenza***
 ***Ulisse (Divina Commedia, Canto XXVI, Dante Alighieri)***

+***Add picture here***

 {% include section.html %}